microsoft/ADU/README.md

 ## Functionality

-* **PRE-RELEASE: INSTALL_WINDOWS_UPDATES**: install windows updates that have been downloaded through WSUS, but does not reboot.
-This tool can be ran while the applaince is online.
-This feature has been tested on AU5 and is still in pre-release form.
-Contact Nicksalc for help using it pre-release form.

 * **Diagnostics Collection**: Collect logs and diagnostic data from appliance
 * **Distributed command**: Run a command on all nodes or a subset of nodes.